Discover Psychology 3.0 - A Brief Introductory Text

 Eyewitnesses can provide very compelling legal testimony, but rather than recording experiences flawlessly, their memories are susceptible to a variety of errors and biases.
 They (like the rest of us) can make errors in remembering specific d…

-- Module 8 Cognition, Language and Intelligence
+- Module 5 Thinking, Language, and Intelligence

 Judgment and Decision Making